-In the later half of the reporting year, staff began developing an LID presentation to give to a joint workshop of Planning Commission and City Council members.
-Due to scheduling and staff resource constraints, the workshop was delayed into the 2010-2011 reporting year and is scheduled for November, 2010.
+In the later half of the 2009-2010 reporting year, staff began developing an LID presentation to give to a joint workshop of Planning Commission and City Council members.
+Due to scheduling and staff resource constraints, the workshop was delayed into the 2010-2011 reporting year and was subsequently postponed indefinitely from November, 2010, due to competing priorities.